SimranPabla/Packet-Sniffer/README.md

 # Packet Sniffer

-Packet Sniffer is a Python script that implements a packet sniffer tool using the Scapy library.
-It captures packets from a specified network interface and displays either packet summaries or detailed information based on user preference.
+Packet Sniffer is a Python script that captures and analyzes network packets using the Scapy library.
+It provides two modes of operation: summary and detail.
+Additionally, it supports applying BPF filters to capture specific types of packets and saving the captured packets to an output file.

 ## Features

-- Capture packets from a specified network interface.
+- Capture and analyze network packets in summary or detail mode.
-- Display packet summaries or detailed information.
 - Apply BPF filter expressions to capture specific types of packets.
+- Save captured packets to an output file.
 - Command-line interface (CLI) for easy usage.

 ## Usage